timbeaudet/knowledge_base/faq/ror_on_hold.md

 * I will still use TurtleBrains / ICE (Custom C++ Frameworks)
 * I plan to get playtest running before Fall 2019
 * From time to time small projects will still occur, like Archer, Tombstone Boo!

+## Won't the Racing Simulator take longer and cost more?

+Yes.
+Definitely, yes.
+However I'm able and willing to put the enourmous amounts of extended time and effort to be persistent with the Racing Simulator.
+I believe constant updates with new features and content will bring the players in over time.
+If I am to be spending years on a project, it might as well be my dreaming project, _the racing simulator_, rather than the stepping stone project.
+Remember Rally of Rockets was meant to be a step towards the dream.